valerioarvizzigno/homecraft_vertex/README.md

 ## Configuration steps

+!!!
+NEW !!!
+Now available a detailed step-by-step walkthrough to implement this repo [here](https://github.com/valerioarvizzigno/homecraft_vertex_lab) (also usable for external workshops)

 1. Setup your Elastic cluster with ML nodes

 2. Install python on your local machine.
 If using Homebew on macOS simply use